San Jose Downtown

 Flights to San Jose (SJC)

-We don’t have any offers for your selection at the moment.
+We don’t have any flights for your selection at the moment.

 Enjoy a meal or snack every time you fly with us, as well as a range of refreshments including beer and wine.

-Pack more into your trip with checked and carry-on baggage included in every fare.
+Pack more into your trip with checked and carry-on baggage included when you fly with Qantas.

 Frequent Flyer program

-Qantas Frequent Flyers can earn and use Qantas Pointsin Australia and around the world, and earn Status Credits on eligible flights.
+Qantas Frequent Flyers can earn and use Qantas Points in Australia and around the world and can earn Status Credits on eligible flights.

 Malibu Pier at sunset